 Reaching out to a publisher is like cold-calling.
 You are going to get a lot of radio silence and you can’t be discouraged.
-I, personally, have found that it takes a lot of time to email the publishers and it hasn’t been super productive for me.
+I, personally, have found that it takes a lot of time to email the publishers, and it wasn’t super productive for me when I started.

 I have, however, had publishers reach out to me on Instagram, through NetGalley, and through my blog, and those relationships have been amazing.
 I have gained a lot of opportunities by saving those names, and then reaching out directly to that contact when something comes up.
 Recently, these publishers have started to just send me books that I didn’t even ask for, which creates a very real “Surprise Bookmail” situation, and is a lot of fun!